- 367 views

 There is one beautiful gift that the Australians have and that is the Great Barrier Reef.
 A breathtakingly beautiful coral reef — not to mention the hundreds of golden, sun-soaked islands and aquamarine waters that makes this destination the best place to go scuba diving, not just in Australia but in the world.
-Without question, it is one of the world’s top tourist destinations, packed with beautiful things to see, adventures that will take your breath away and activities that you won’t have enough days to enjoy.
+Without question, it is one of the world’s top tourist destinations to visit on a tour to Australia.
+Packed with beautiful things to see, adventures that will take your breath away and activities that you won’t have enough days to enjoy.
 Scuba diving, snorkelling, tours via aircraft or helicopter, whizzing over the various islands, viewing colourful and exotic marine life, swimming with dolphins and the list has only just started.

 You are going to love some of the top things to see and do when it comes to Great Barrier Reef holidays.
 This is a place for everyone, whether you are an outdoor and nature lover, a sporting enthusiast, a beach and sun lover, or you just want to be where the crowds are — there are so many things to do in the Great Barrier Reef.